ashmamd/2020SmartKart/reports/sprint_01.md

 * We will be using SQRL (Secure Quick Reliable Login) to cryptographically authenticate the identity of individuals across a network.
 It is used for sign-in systems and it can replace all other systems while offering dramatic improvements in usability and security.

 ## Sprint 2 Goals
-* Create UI/UX Diagrams for each feature.
+* Create UI/UX Diagrams for each feature in our Web App.
 * UI/UX diagrams of the 'Profile' page should include Unauthenticated users, Authenticated users, and administrative users.
 * Create HTML and CSS pages for each feature (View Cart, Navigation, Profile, Price Check, Request Help, Accessibility).
 * Create Database Tables in MySQL, based on the Data Schema.
-* Infrastructure drawing of the network and database
-* User Story in depth (including more features that a user can use)
+* User Story in depth (including more features that a user can use).
 * Implementing Secure Transaction method in our Web App.
-* Create a Data Schema

 ## Individual Accomplishments
 * Developer - Ashma Manandhar